jungtaekkim/bayeso/paper.md

 management packages.

 - Code analysis: The entire codes in our software are monitored and inspected to satisfy the code conventions predefined in our software.
-Unless otherwise specified, we do our best to satisfy all the conventions.
 - Type hints: As supported in Python 3, we provide type hints for any arguments.
 - Unit tests: All the unit tests for our software are included.
 We have